min2ha/ukwa-site/content/target/43837/index.en.md

   "subject": "EU Referendum"
 }

-# FBU Statement On The EU Referendum Result

 Matt Wrack, general secretary of the Fire Brigades Union, responding to the announcement that the UK has voted to leave the European Union.